glouppe/info8006-introduction-to-ai/lecture10.md

 Speech recognition can be viewed as an instance of the problem of **finding the most likely sequence** of state variables $\mathbf{w}\_{1:L}$, given a sequence of observations $\mathbf{y}\_{1:T}$.

-- In this case, state variables are the words and the observations are sounds.
+- In this case, (hidden) state variables are the words and the observations are sounds.

 - The input audio waveform from a microphone is converted into a sequence of fixed size acoustic vectors $\mathbf{y}\_{1:T}$ in a process called *feature extraction*.